Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

-We now present the complete statement of the anisotropic minimization problem.
-Before, however, we shall introduce a new definition linking the membrane to a condition of optimality as follows.
+We now focus on the complete statement of the isoanisotropic minimization problem.
+Before, however, we shall introduce a new definition linking the membrane to a condition of length optimality as follows:

-\begin{defi} A membrane $\Omega$ is said to have an optimal anisotropic design if the width function $L: [0,\pi] \rightarrow \R$ has a global maximum point. \end{defi} This definition is clearly satisfied for a broad set of membranes $\Omega$ that includes all convex bodies and annulus as well as many non-convex membranes.
+\begin{defi} A membrane $\Omega$ is said to have an optimal anisotropic design if the width function $L: [0,\pi] \rightarrow \R$ has a global maximum point. \end{defi} For a broad set of membranes $\Omega$, which includes all convex bodies and annulus as well as many non-convex membranes, the definition is clearly satisfied.
 More specifically, if for some couple of points $A, B \in \partial \Omega$ such that